friedrichgross/kanao-bot/README.md

 # kanao-bot

-bot for the FsInfo Discord(s) to phase out external Bots
+Bot for the FsInfo Discord(s) to phase out external Bots.

+Needs a .env file with a valid bot token as BOT_TOKEN=<token>